NOSAMS Graduate Student Internship Program

 Two internships are awarded each year to U.S. based graduate students for research at the NOSAMS radiocarbon facility at the Woods Hole Oceanographic Institution.
 The internships should involve application of radiocarbon measurements to an important oceanographic research problem and/or development of new techniques for radiocarbon measurement and will provide 2 to 6 weeks at NOSAMS.
 Available funds will cover all analytical costs (for a modest number of analyses), round-trip travel, accommodation and subsistence while in Woods Hole, but not field work and sampling.

-Candidates should submit a two-page proposal outlining the proposed work and motivation and we will begin reviewing submissions starting June 1, 2017.
-Proposals and CVs (both as pdf files) should be sent to email@example.com along with contact information.
+Candidates should submit a two-page proposal outlining the proposed work and motivation and we will begin reviewing submissions starting June 1, 2018.
+Proposals and CVs (both as pdf files) should be sent to firstname.lastname@example.org along with contact information.
 Proposals will be judged on the basis of scientific soundness, relevance to capabilities and objectives at NOSAMS, novelty, and scientific impact.
 Priority will be given to collaborative research with PI's at NOSAMS, and that show promise for follow-on projects.
-Awardees will be notified via email roughly a month after submission.
-Please check our web site http://www.whoi.edu/nosams/internships for notification of when submissions will no longer be accepted.
-Internships can be used at a mutually agreed time between September 1, 2017 and August 31, 2018.
+Internships can be used at a mutually agreed time between September 1, 2018 and August 31, 2019.

 Current Interns (2017)

-Craig Connolly (University of Texas-Austin) is using the radiocarbon content of groundwater dissolved organic carbon (DO14C) and soil near the Alaskan Beaufort Sea coast.
-He is examining groundwater runoff as a source of DOC to the Beaufort Sea now and its potential to increase as permafrost thaws.
+Craig Connolly (University of Texas-Austin) used the radiocarbon content of groundwater dissolved organic carbon (DO14C) and soil near the Alaskan Beaufort Sea coast.
+He examined groundwater runoff as a source of DOC to the Beaufort Sea and its potential to increase as permafrost thaws.

-Devon Firesinger (University of South Florida) is using the Gas Ion Source to date foraminifera from a sediment core utilizing a Bayesian accumulation model.
-He will test whether many dates at lower precision lead to a more comprehensive age model than that produced through traditional radiocarbon dating.2015
+Devon Firesinger (University of South Florida) used the Gas Ion Source to date foraminifera from a sediment core utilizing a Bayesian accumulation model.
+He investigated whether many dates at lower precision lead to a more comprehensive age model than that produced through traditional radiocarbon dating.2015

 Katie Grant (Cornell University) studied the transfer of soil organic matter to the ocean.